JBudiman00/BlogSite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Database - MySQL

 Platform:
-The frontend is hosted on Vercel and the backend uses serverless functions from Vercel.
+The frontend is hosted on Vercel, the backend uses serverless functions from Vercel and the database is on Hostinger.

 Security Authentication:
 Secure JWT Authentication is used for admin login.
 An http-only access token and refresh token is generated.